 Grove Music Online is available to individuals by subscription on a variety of timed periods.
-Select which product you would like to subscribe to:
+Select your region below to find out more:

 UK public libraries offer ‘remote access’, which means, if you're a member of your local library, you can access Grove Music Online, free, anytime—anywhere you have internet access.
 You just need to enter your library membership number (on your library card) in the box provided on the homepage.
 You don't need to be in the library to make use of this service.